mrjoes/tornadio2/README.rst

 Getting Started
 ---------------
-In order to start working with the TornadIO2 library, you need to know some basic Tornado knowledge.
+In order to start working with the TornadIO2 library, you have to have some basic Tornado knowledge.
 If you don't know how to use it, please read Tornado tutorial, which can be found `here <http://www.tornadoweb.org/documentation#tornado-walk-through>`_.